-Note that the scope of securitizations for regulatory capital purposes is not directly comparable to the securitization information reported under U.S. GAAP in "Note 6-Variable Interest Entities and Securitizations" in our Q3 2017 Form 10-Q. For example, as an originator, we have primarily securitized credit card loans, which have provided a source of funding for us and enabled us to transfer a certain portion of the economic risk of these loans.
+The scope of securitizations for regulatory capital purposes is not directly comparable to the securitization information reported under U.S. GAAP in "Note 6-Variable Interest Entities and Securitizations" in our Q1 2019 Form 10-Q. For example, as an originator, we have primarily securitized credit card loans, which have provided a source of funding for us and enabled us to transfer a certain portion of the economic risk of these loans.
 We are deemed to be the primary beneficiary of all of our non-mortgage securitization trusts under the applicable consolidation accounting guidance.
-Accordingly, all of these trusts have been consolidated in our financial statements, and we present the carrying amount of assets and liabilities on our consolidated balance sheets.
-Therefore, these non-mortgage securitization trusts are not considered a securitization for regulatory capital purposes.
+Accordingly, these trusts have been consolidated in our financial statements, and we present the carrying amount of assets and liabilities on our consolidated balance sheets.
+Therefore, these securitization trusts are not considered a securitization for regulatory capital purposes.